tisztamo/Junior/prompt.md

 Requirements:

-After commit, clear the prompt  and the commit message to &#39;&#39;
+When I set the commit message, the input should be updated.